 The administration of justice is a crucial part of our democracy designed to prevent and control crime, shield the public from harm, provide detention and rehabilitation services, and finally, ensure equal justice for all citizens through the judicial system.

 In order to succeed in the Criminal Justice field, students should demonstrate strong interpersonal, communication, and critical thinking skills.
 Problem solving, ambition, organization and a strong desire to serve one’s community are also key qualities needed when working in the justice system.

-We offer a Certificate of Achievement which provides a head start on the road to employment and one Associate of Arts Degree and two Associate of Science Degrees for a clear path to transfer to a four-year institution.
+Skyline College offers a Certificate of Achievement which provides a head start on the road to employment and one Associate of Arts Degree and two Associate of Science Degrees for a clear path to transfer to a four-year institution.